jiahaoxiang2000/bitsliced_optimize/readme.md

-# Optimal Low-Latency Implementation of Bitsliced SPN-Cipher on IoT Processors
+# Low-Latency Implementation of Bitsliced SPN-Cipher on IoT Processors

 This repository contains the implementation and evaluation framework for optimizing bitsliced SPN-cipher implementations on 32-bit processors like ARM Cortex-M4.
 The work focuses on both theoretical optimization techniques and practical performance evaluation.